Jennifer Lopez Has A New Song & It Was Produced By Dr. Luke

 @JLo @AmericanIdol @AppleMusic @Meghan_Trainor #DontBuyAintYourMama JLo and Meghan works with a rapist.
 Freedom for Kesha #FreeKesha— Antonio Garcia (@Too8oo) April 7, 2016

-Lopez is premiering the song on tonight's series finale of American Idol.
+Lopez is premiered the song on the series finale of American Idol.
 To many, that in itself is the most shameful.

 What a way to end American Idol, which really didn't help the artists it made money off of:— kelsey mckinney (@mckinneykelsey) April 7, 2016